 Family Promise of Bergen County helps homeless working families address the complex issues that accompany poverty and homelessness.
 We provide a holistic, integrated approach that begins with meeting the immediate need for safe shelter and food but reaches further to address the root causes of poverty and to help working families become self-sufficient.

 Once a family is safely sheltered, immense pressure is lifted.
-With the on-going support and guidance of Family Promise staff, families begin to set goals and commit to overcoming obstacles to self-sufficiency.
-Services are tailored to each family, offering opportunities for personal, financial, and career growth.
-Financial assistance is provided to eligible families for educational advancement, job training, books and supplies, childcare and transportation as it relates to employment.
-Case management is the key element of this program.
-Along with meeting with their case manager regularly, all families are required to participate in a mandatory savings plan, financial literacy classes, empowerment workshops, parenting support, skills assessments, workplace readiness skills training, and a youth literacy initiative.
+With the ongoing support and guidance of Family Promise staff, families can set goals and commit to overcoming obstacles to self-sufficiency.
+Services are tailored to each individual family, offering opportunities for personal, financial, and career growth.
+Financial assistance is provided to eligible families for educational advancement, job training, childcare, and transportation as it relates to employment.
+Case Management is a key element of this program.
+All families also participate in a mandatory savings plan, empowerment workshops, and financial education classes which include individualized coaching.

 Families that are accepted into our New Leaf Program are given the opportunity to live in an apartment while they continue to work on their Individual Service Plan.
-A Family Case Manager helps each family achieve their goals related to employment, education, and financial literacy.
-Families participate in a mandatory savings plan and may reside in an apartment for up to two years.
+Most have graduated from the Bridge Network A Family Case Manager helps each family achieve their goals related to employment, education, and financial security.

 Families leaving the Family Promise Network or New Leaf program are extremely vulnerable to unforeseen circumstances that may negatively impact their newly regained independence.
 The Post Shelter Program is designed to help families through this trying period by continuing to provide contact with family case managers for guidance and emotional support, access to Family Promise skilled volunteers, and limited, targeted financial assistance for a period of one year.
 This program is voluntary with services provided on an as-needed basis.